TYPO3-Solr/ext-solr/Documentation/Frontend/Sorting.rst

 For some usecases you want to change the sorting of the results by a certain field.
 In an onlineshop a user might want to order the results by the price to find the cheapest product that is matching his query.

-A simple sorting can be configured with the following typoscript snipped:
+A simple sorting can be configured with the following TypoScript snipped:

 .. code-block:: typoscript